-The planning phase for the Rotary Ethics in Business Award’s program started in early 2020 during the COVID-19 pandemic.
-The District-wide 2021 Awards luncheon will be an inaugural event for this important multi-community award.
-Nominations for Awards are solicited from the public and the Award recipient will be chosen by a Blue Ribbon Committee of North Coast business leaders.
-Customers, employees, friends and other stakeholders who have witnessed exceptional ethical behavior are asked to nominate companies and organizations at: Ethics@Rotary5130.org
+The planning phase for the Rotary Ethics in Business Award program started in early 2020 during the COVID-19 pandemic.
+The District-wide 2021 Awards Virtual luncheon will be an inaugural event for this important multi-community award.
+Nominations for Awards were solicited from the public and the Award recipients chosen by a Blue Ribbon Committee of North Coast business leaders.
+Customers, employees, friends, and other stakeholders who have witnessed exceptional ethical behavior nominated companies and organizations.

 The annual awards are coordinated by a committee of local business leaders and members of Rotary District 5130.

 Napa Valley College, Dean of Arts & Science